Putting bills on automatic

 "If you continue, you're going to find yourself declaring bankruptcy" or borrowing more money, Byron says.

 One solution: Put down the card and back away slowly.
+Instead, carry cash or a debit card linked to an account without overdraft protection.

 It's "so easy to be a bad consumer of credit card debt," Byron says.
 When you carry "plastic in your wallet, it doesn't even feel like money."